‘We have seen His star in the East and have come to worship Him’

 The heavens declare the glory of God;

-And the firmament declares His handiwork (Ps.
-19:1)
+And the firmament declares His handiwork (Psalm 19:1)

 Centuries earlier, another gentile predicted the revelation of Israel’s messiah through the appearance of a star.
 As Moses led his people toward the promised land, they passed through the land of Moab, to the east of the Jordan River.
 Their power threatened the Moabite king Balak so greatly that he hired a pagan prophet and seer named Barlaam to use his powers to pronounce a curse on the Israelites.
 Instead, every time Barlaam tried to do he was overwhelmed by an angel of the Lord (who even used a talking donkey!).

-The story is told in the Book of Numbers (Chaps.
-22-24).
+The story is told in the Book of Numbers (Chapters 22-24).
 Barlaam received four divine oracles, the final one containing these words

 I see him, but not now;